vichen1126/fryerfeed/README.md

 Data:
 - Ingredients: A list on ingredients necessary for each recipe post and the amounts for each ingredient
-- Cook Time: The amount of time the recipe should be cooked for in the air fryer
+- Cook Time: The amount of time the recipe should be cooked for in the air fryer (minutes)
-- Temperature: The temperature the recipe should be cooked at
+- Temperature: The temperature the recipe should be cooked at (degrees farenheit)
 - Flip: Whether the recipe requires you to flip during cook, and if yes, at what amount of time
 - Dietary Compliance: Whether the recipe is Kosher, Halal, Vegetarian, etc.
 - Like count: An integer representing how users view the quality of the recipe (like: +1)